List of flat panel display manufacturers

 Flat-panel displays are thin panels of glass or plastic used for electronically displaying text, images, or video.
 Liquid crystal displays (LCD), OLED (organic light emitting diode) and microLED displays are different kinds of flat panel displays.
-This list includes LCD, OLED and microLED display manufacturers.
+This is a list of display manufacturers that own and operate cleanroom facilities and specialized equipment for making flat panel displays, including LCD, OLED and microLED displays.

 LCD uses a liquid crystal that reacts to an electric current blocking light or allowing it to pass through the panel, whereas OLED/microLED displays consist of electroluminescent organic/inorganic materials that generate light when a current is passed through the material.

 LCD, OLED and microLED displays are driven using LTPS, IGZO, LTPO, and A-Si TFT transistor technologies as their backplane using ITO to supply current to the transistors and in turn to the liquid crystal or electroluminescent material.
 Segment and passive OLED and LC displays (LCDs) do not use a backplane but use indium tin oxide (ITO), a transparent conductive material, to pass current to the electroluminescent material or liquid crystal.